ParentJA/taxi/README.md

 ]
 ```

-Run the tests again.
+Now, when we run the tests, they pass!

 ```bash
 $ python manage.py test trip.tests
 ```

-Now that we can sign up a new user, let's create functionality to log the user in and out.
-We start with two new tests.
-We create a helper function `create_user()` to keep the code DRY.
-When a user logs in, the system should create a corresponding token.
-By including that token in the request headers, the user can access other APIs.
+Now that we can sign up a new user, the next logical step is to create the functionality to log the user in and out.
+We start with two new tests to handle the log in and log out behavior respectively.
+Note that we also added a `create_user()` helper function to help keep our code DRY.
+When a user logs in, the server should create a token for that user.
+By including that token in the request headers of future requests, the user can access other APIs.
 The token should be deleted when the user logs out.

 **trip/tests.py**